 KCP International Japanese Language School

-Lincoln University is pleased to have partnered with KCP International Japanese Language School, Tokyo, Japan to offer these four unique and challenging programs for students...
+Lincoln University is pleased to have partnered with KCP International Japanese Language School, Tokyo, Japan to offer these two unique and challenging programs for students...

 I couldn't have asked for a better study abroad experience.